HariPr555/Crime_Data_Analysis/README.md

     -  Most crimes have been investigated and marked complete, which can indicate the effectiveness of current investigation processes.

 # Recommendations
-- Temporal Focus: Investigate the crime surge in January and ensure preventive measures continue to be effective in future years.
+- **Temporal Focus**: Investigate the crime surge in January and ensure preventive measures continue to be effective in future years.
-- Hotspot Enforcement: Prioritize patrolling and surveillance in 800 N ALAMEDA S to mitigate crime rates.
+- **Hotspot Enforcement**: Prioritize patrolling and surveillance in 800 N ALAMEDA S to mitigate crime rates.
-- Demographic Outreach: Educate young adults on safety, with a focus on reducing their vulnerability to crimes.
+- **Demographic Outreach**: Educate young adults on safety, with a focus on reducing their vulnerability to crimes.
-- Premises Safety: Improve street lighting, increase surveillance, and focus on residential and street-level crime prevention.
+- **Premises Safety**: Improve street lighting, increase surveillance, and focus on residential and street-level crime prevention.
-- Case Resolution: Allocate more resources to unsolved cases, ensuring thorough investigation and follow-ups to improve resolution rates.
+- **Case Resolution**: Allocate more resources to unsolved cases, ensuring thorough investigation and follow-ups to improve resolution rates.

 # Future Scope
-- Advanced Predictive Modeling: Implement machine learning to forecast future crimes based on historical data and demographics.
+- **Advanced Predictive Modeling**: Implement machine learning to forecast future crimes based on historical data and demographics.
-- Real-Time Crime Monitoring: Integrate real-time data feeds for immediate hotspot identification and dynamic analysis.
+- **Real-Time Crime Monitoring**: Integrate real-time data feeds for immediate hotspot identification and dynamic analysis.
-- Cross-Department Collaboration: Combine datasets from various agencies to uncover correlations between socio-economic factors and crime rates.
+- **Cross-Department Collaboration**: Combine datasets from various agencies to uncover correlations between socio-economic factors and crime rates.